Some Useful Tips For First Time Trekkers in Nepal

-If you are an outdoor enthusiast, then trekking in Nepal must be in your bucket list.
-And I am sure beauty of Nepal will seduce you to come time and again.
-But now for the first time you might wonder thinking how the trekking in Nepal is like?
-What are the things you need to consider for preparing for trekking in Nepal.
+If you are an outdoor enthusiast, then you must have planned about hiking adventures.
+And I am pretty sure beauty of Nepal will seduce you to choose Nepal as your destination.
+However if you are first time planning for trekking trips then you might be wondering about what are the things you need to consider for preparing for this adventure.
 Here are some guidelines that will help you prepare for the trek and make your trek in Nepal enjoyable.

 Communicate and book your trek with Local agency: Locals are more updated to the current situation, affairs, trekking routes, etc., and they are far more reasonable than international agencies.
 They are flexible with your requirements like dates, rates, customization, etc. Write few local agencies and you can book your trek in Nepal with one who seem more professional and reliable.
 You can discover best one for your trek after few e-mail exchanges and phone calls with few local agencies.

 Trekking Season: March until June and mid September to December is often considered peak trekking season in Nepal, but it depends upon which trek you are doing.
 If you are going for a very high altitude trek with high passes involved, December might not be suitable.
 If you are looking to trek below 3000m, then you can between harsh winters too like in January.
 The local agencies can suggest you best season for your selected trek or best trek for you for your available holiday.
 The weather pattern of Himalayan region of Nepal change quickly and sometimes the predictions fail.
 July to mid September get monsoon rains so avoid if possible.
 But, if you only get holiday during July, August, Nepal has solution for you!
 Nepal has some rain shadow areas where you can trek during the monsoon too, but the flights are often affected by the monsoon weather.